unoplatform/workshops/simple-calc/modules/Resources/XAML/Creating-the-Layout.md

 </Style>
 ```

-In the `KeypadButton` we added a property `ut:ControlExtensions.Elevation`.
-To being able to use it you need declare the namespace for `ut`.
-Add `xmlns:ut="using:Uno.Themes"` inside the `Page` element.
-Should look like this.
+We've added a new property to the `KeypadButton` component, `ut:ControlExtensions.Elevation`.
+To use this property, you must declare the `ut` namespace.
+You can do this by adding the following namespace declaration to the Page element: `xmlns:ut="using:Uno.Themes"`.
+Below, you can see the expected result in MainPage.xaml:

 ```xml
 <Page x:Class="SimpleCalculator.MainPage"